bterwijn/memory_graph/README.md

 | mutable1.png | mutable2.png |

-Python makes this distiction between mutable and immutable types because a value of a mutable type generally could be large and therefore it would be slow to make a copy each time we change it.
-On the other hand, a value of a changable immutable type generally is small and therefore fast to copy.
+Python makes this distiction between mutable and immutable types because a value of a mutable type could be large and therefore it would be slow to make a copy each time we change it.
+On the other hand, a value of a immutable type generally is small and therefore fast to copy.

 ### Copying ###